|

 [Optional] If you want to change MP4 encoding parameters, for example, vodec

-codec, bit rate, frame rate, video size, please click "Options".
+codec, bit rate, frame rate, video size, and aspect ratio, please click "Options".

 [Optional] Switch to tab "Video Options" and then set encoding